 Please see the International Students page for more information.

 On-campus housing is not guaranteed for admitted transfer students.
-The Dean of Students may be able to assist transfer students with securing housing within walking and biking distance of campus.
-Admitted transfer students are encouraged to contact the Dean of Students Office at (909) 621-8277.
+The Office of Student Affairs may be able to assist transfer students with securing housing within walking and biking distance of campus.
+Admitted transfer students are encouraged to contact the Office of Student Affairs at (909) 621-8277.

 Admission Deadlines for Transfer Applicants